-Inside the creek is the expansive Mears Great Oak Landing Marina where transient slips and a modest repair yard can be found.
-There are plenty of places to drop the hook and explore, but keep in mind that the entire creek carries about four- to five-foot depths and less at the entrance.
-If you draw more than four to five feet, you may want to consider deeper locations like Rock Hall Harbor and Swan Creek to the south.
+Inside the creek is the expansive Safe Harbor Great Oak Landing marina, where transient slips and a modest repair yard can be found.
+There are plenty of places to drop the hook and explore, but keep in mind that the entire creek carries about an eight-feet depth .
+If you draw more than eight feet, you may want to consider deeper locations like Rock Hall Harbor and Swan Creek to the south.

 The image above is a view from the north looking south over the mouth of Fairlee Creek where it empties into the Chesapeake Bay.
 The curvy entrance channel can be seen and several privately placed aids to navigation are visible along the route, the mort important of which is the small red buoy marking the sand spit on the east side of the channel just ahead of the departing boat.